DuckzCantFly/zsh-dot-plugin/README.md

 ) ; plugin-source ${plugins}
 ```

-There you have it a zsh confit in 18 lines!
+There you have it a zsh config in 18 lines!

 But Thought this would be 21?
-That's including the [ZSHPLUGSPEED](### Config options) option mentioned in the config section.
+That's including the [ZSHPLUGSPEED](# Config options) option mentioned in the config section.

 ### Choosie Load
 You also more explicitly load plugins like this: